-The 5G ProSe Remote UE shall derive KNRP from its PRUK, RSC, KNRP Freshness Parameter 1 and the received KNRP Freshness Parameter 2.
+The 5G ProSe Remote UE shall derive KNRP from its PRUK, RSC, KNRP Freshness Parameter 1 and the received KNRP Freshness Parameter 2 as specified in A.8.
 It shall then derive the session key (KNRP-SESS) and the confidentiality key (NRPEK) (if applicable) and integrity key (NRPIK) based on the PC5 security policies in the same manner as the 5G ProSe UE-to-Network Relay and process the Direct Security Mode Command.
 Successful verification of the Direct Security Mode Command assures the 5G ProSe Remote UE that the 5G ProSe UE-to-Network Relay is authorized to provide the relay service.

 Handling of synchronization failure (for details of synchronization failures – see TS 33.102[11]) when UE processes the authentication challenge in the GPI is performed similarly to clause 6.7.3.2.1.2 in TS 33.303 [4].
+The 5G ProSe Remote UE shall send Direct Security Mode Failure message and include RAND and AUTS in the message.
 The 5G ProSe UE-to-Network Relay shall send the key request message to the 5G PKMF of the 5G ProSe Remote UE via the 5G PKMF of the 5G ProSe UE-to-Network Relay upon receiving the Direct Security Mode Failure message from the 5G ProSe Remote UE.
-The key request message shall include the RAND and AUTS received from the 5G ProSe Remote UE.
-The 5G PKMF of the 5G ProSe Remote UE shall request GPI as described in step 4c.
+The key request message shall include the HPLMN ID of the 5G ProSe Remote UE, Relay Service Code and KNRP freshness parameter 1 together with the RAND and the AUTS received from the 5G ProSe Remote UE.
+If the 5G PKMF of the 5G ProSe Remote UE decides to retry GBA Push procedure, the 5G PKMF of the 5G ProSe Remote UE shall request GPI as described in step 4c.

 5c.
 The 5G ProSe Remote UE responds with a Direct Security Mode Complete message to the 5G ProSe UE-to-Network Relay as specified in TS 33.536 [6].